 This biryani is a labor of love and is unforgettably unique and flavorful.
 While chicken 65 is traditionally very spicy, you can make this biryani as hot or mild as you wish.
-I also have recipes for other great biryanis: Tandoori chicken tikka biryani or a quick Kerala-style shrimp biryani for the Instant Pot that you will want to try.
+I also have recipes for other great biryanis: Tandoori chicken tikka biryani or Chicken Tikka Masala biryani.
 And make quick 4-ingredient raita to go alongside.

 Birthed in Chennai, a South Indian capital city, chicken 65 is a beloved spicy chicken curry.
 The heat comes from ground pepper and fresh chilies.
 Traditionally deep-fried, the chicken can also be shallow fried.
 So this memorable biryani is a beautiful combination of the glorious chicken 65 curry and the Hyderabadi biryani cooking method.

 I have written this recipe so that it suits most palates, but you can add heat as you wish.
 Even if you don't want to go full monty on chili heat, the unique spicing will have you making this biryani over and over.